 Here's five takeaways from Redskins general manager Scot McCloughan's press session at the 2016 NFL Scouting Combine Feb.
 24 in Indianapolis.

-1. There are conversations “going on every day” with Kirk Cousins and his camp about reaching some sort of deal. *
+*1. There are conversations “going on every day” with Kirk Cousins and his camp about reaching some sort of deal. *

 Despite a recent report that said that the Redskins and Cousins weren’t talking in terms of reaching new contract terms, McCloughan says the team certainly hopes he’s back under center in 2016 after such an impressive season during his first year as a full-time starting NFL quarterback.